Battle of Transylvania: South-Eastern Front

 The initial German advance in the region was resisted by a powerful Romanian counterattack, which inflicted heavy German losses.
 However, instead of pressing their advantage, the Romanians began to withdraw to their defensive line West of Brassó.
 After a mostly unhindered retreat, made possible by the Romanian counterattack at the start of October, the Romanians took up defensive positions to the West of Burzenland late on 4 October, fighting in the area starting early on 5 October.
-The town of Fogaras was held by the Romanians between 16 September and 4 October.
+The town of Fogaras (Făgăraș)was held by the Romanians between 16 September and 4 October.
 The Battle of Brassó (Brașov) lasted from 7 to 9 October.
 There was a thick fog on the night of 7 October, however this did not prevent two regiments commanded by Sunkel from entering the outskirts of the city earlier that day.
 When the fog cleared on the morning of the 8th, it revealed walls of Romanian infantry standing between Sunkel's regiments in Brassó (Brașov) and the 187th Regiment outside the city.
 Although initially dissolved by artillery fire, the Romanian formations soon reformed and advanced amidst German artillery shells.
 Romanian riflemen moved towards Barcaszentpéter (Sânpetru), but most were forced to withdraw by German machine gun fire.
 Although a few Romanians found cover in the corn fields, most retreated to their initial positions.
 The Romanians in the corn fields could not be dislodged, despite repeated attempts.
 Inside Brassó (Brașov), house-to-house battles raged in the outlying sections of the city.
 Powerful Romanian counterattacks against Sunkel's two regiments repeatedly failed.
 A Honvéd brigade led by a Colonel Gundell accompanied the Germans, and together they slowly scattered several Romanian battalions.
 At around 3 pm, the German 89th Division attacked the Romanian forces around Barcaszentpéter (Sânpetru), but for some inexplicable reason the Germans failed to press all the way to the village.
 Destroyed bridges, poor reconnaissance and minor enemy resistance ultimately stopped the tired soldiers of the 89th Division, which set up camp near the village despite Falkenhayn's orders to "stay glued to the retreating enemy".
 The Romanians retreated from Brassó (Brașov) during the night of 8/9 October, amidst German machine gun fire from vantage points in and around the city.
 Many trains, loaded with artillery, munitions, supplies and even soldiers, were abandoned.
 The 187th Infantry Regiment marched into town on the morning of 9 October, as soon as it was daylight, amidst cheers of the local Saxon population.
 An entire Romanian company was found dead near the train station, mowed down by German machine guns.
 Added to these were 1,175 prisoners.
 Twenty-five artillery pieces and numerous small arms were also captured.